 In-house IT support

 Developing an IT helpdesk in-house certainly has its benefits.
-With the right background and continued training, your support team can build up in depth, specialised knowledge of your company's particular IT set up and systems.
+With the right background and continued training, your support team can build up in-depth, specialised knowledge of your company's particular IT set up and systems.

 If they are based on site, your IT support team will also be available to solve problems quickly and efficiently.

 However, IT support training costs money.
-Indeed, to stay current in the ever-changing world of technology your staff will need to undergo constant training and sit regular exams.
+Indeed, to stay current in the ever-changing world of technology your staff will need to undergo constant training and possibly sit regular exams.

 You also have to pay a regular salary to your IT support staff.
 Figure on at least £28,000 a year each (more in London).
 Experienced IT managers will expect to earn much more.

-It can be tricky providing holiday and sickness cover too.
+It can be tricky providing holiday and sickness cover, too.
 What happens if one member of your two-person IT support team is on holiday, and the other is sick?
 You may also need an on-call rota, to deal with problems out of hours.

 It's usually a mistake to rely on just one or two people to run your in-house support.
-Even the most experienced IT engineer will lack experience in some areas.
+Even the most experienced IT engineer will lack expertise in some areas.
 To cover all the bases, you may be best with outsourced IT support.